Misdemeanors vs Felonies: What’s the Difference in Wisconsin Law?

 The type of incarceration depends on the type of crime.
 If you are facing a misdemeanor charge, the maximum penalties will involve jail time.
 If you are facing felony charges, the maximum penalties will involve jail time, too.

 The amount of jail time is dependent upon the severity of the crime and what class it falls under.
 Misdemeanors are split up into Class A, Class B, or unclassified.
 Felonies range from Class A to Class I, with Class A being the most severe.
 State statutes determine whether a crime falls under a misdemeanor or felony classification.

 Misdemeanor and Felony Court Procedures

 As to procedures through the court system, felonies and misdemeanors follow different tracks.
-Traditionally a misdemeanor will have an initial appearance to set bail and arraignment; the pretrial to ensure both parties have everything they need and can negotiate; and then the case will move forward to a motion hearing.
+Traditionally a misdemeanor will have an initial appearance to set bail and arraignment; the pretrial to ensure both parties have everything they need and can negotiate; and then a motion hearing.
 Depending on the results of the motion hearing, the case can continue forward to trial or plea and sentencing, or it can be set aside for the state to evaluate the strength of evidence still left in the case.

 Award-Winning Defense Attorneys for Misdemeanors and Felonies in Wisconsin

-With years of experience as prosecutors behind them, the criminal defense lawyers at Grieve Law know exactly how the other side thinks.
+With years of experience as prosecutors, the criminal defense lawyers at Grieve Law know exactly how the other side thinks.
 Start with a free consultation, and if you stick with us, we’ll make sure you get the best possible outcome in your misdemeanor or felony case.